foldable-devices/foldable-windows-registry-specification/README.md

 * Access the current posture of the device.
 * Establish the current screen topology, for example the fold size and fold position.

 PC manufacturers have identified some of the shortcomings of Windows and most of them have created some type of support to improve the foldable experience on Windows.
-For example [Asus](https://www.asus.com/) have a software preinstalled [ScreenXpert](https://apps.microsoft.com/store/detail/screenxpert/9N5RFFGFHHP6?hl=en-us&gl=us&rtc=1) which is intended to help by, for example, adding Window Manager capabilities to make the form factor better.
+For example [Asus](https://www.asus.com/) have a software preinstalled, [ScreenXpert](https://apps.microsoft.com/store/detail/screenxpert/9N5RFFGFHHP6?hl=en-us&gl=us&rtc=1) which is intended to help by, for example, adding Window Manager capabilities to leverage the form factor.
 [Lenovo](https://lenovo.com/) has a similar software called [Mode Switcher](https://support.lenovo.com/us/en/downloads/ds546903-lenovo-mode-switcher-for-windows-10-64-bit-thinkpad-x1-fold-gen-1-types-20rk-20lk).
 These software come preinstalled with the laptop to provide a good out of the box user experience.

+The lack of OS APIs makes it hard to support the form factor on the web or in 3rd party applications.

+We will not go into details here on how websites or applications can leverage the form factor and why such support is needed.
+For reference a couple of demos with screenshots can be found [here](https://github.com/foldable-devices/demos), they take into account the form factor to provide a differentiated UX depending on how the user is using the device.

+So how can we support the form factor provided the current landscape?

 ## Windows has an Hinge Angle API
 It's true that Windows has an [hinge angle API](https://learn.microsoft.com/en-us/uwp/api/windows.devices.sensors.hingeanglesensor?view=winrt-22621) which could be used to derive the posture of the laptop.
 However this API is not enough because the hinge angle is not the only data used to compute the posture, for example if the keyboard is docked or not is an important aspect to determine the posture.
 The status of the kickstand (deployed or not) could also be used to determine the posture.

+Obviously the hinge angle API doesn't give us any information in regards to the screen and fold position.

 ## Proposal
 Because most foldable computer manufacturers ship some type of software to fill the gap of Windows we can try to work with them to find a way to expose the data that we need to support foldables on the web.